drycc/workflow/src/installing-workflow/index.md

 * [Redis](../managing-workflow/platform-logging.md#configuring-off-cluster-redis) - Such as AWS Elasticache
 * [InfluxDB](../managing-workflow/platform-monitoring.md#configuring-off-cluster-influxdb) and [Grafana](../managing-workflow/platform-monitoring.md#off-cluster-grafana)

-#### Ingress
+#### Gateway

-Now, workflow requires that ingress and cert-manager must be installed.
-Any compatible Kubernetes entry controller can be used, but only ingress-nginx and ingress-traefik currently support enforced HTTPS and allowlist.
-Enable entries in accordance with [this guide](./ingress.md).
+Now, workflow requires that gateway and cert-manager must be installed.
+Any compatible Kubernetes entry controller can be used.

 ## Install Drycc Workflow